Robinpig/Note/docs/CS/Algorithms/LSM.md

 The Log-Structured Merge-tree (LSM-tree) has been widely adopted in the storage layers of modern NoSQL systems, including [BigTable](/docs/CS/Distributed/Bigtable.md), [Dynamo](/docs/CS/Distributed/Dynamo.md), [HBase](/docs/CS/DB/HBase.md), [Cassandra](/docs/CS/DB/Cassandra.md), [LevelDB](/docs/CS/DB/LevelDB/LevelDB.md), [RocksDB](/docs/CS/DB/RocksDB/RocksDB.md), and AsterixDB.
-Different from traditional index structures that apply in-place updates, the LSM-tree first buffers all writes in memory and subsequently flushes them to disk and merges them using sequential I/Os.
-This design brings a number of advantages, including superior write performance, high space utilization, tunability, and simplification of concurrency control and recovery.
-These advantages have enabled LSM-trees to serve a large variety of workloads.

 The Log-Structured Merge-tree (LSM-tree) is a disk-based data structure designed to provide low-cost indexing for a file experiencing a high rate of record inserts (and deletes) over an extended period.
 The LSM-tree uses an algorithm that defers and batches index changes, cascading the changes from a memory-based component through one or more disk components in an efficient manner reminiscent of merge sort.
 During this process all index values are continuously accessible to retrievals (aside from very short locking periods), either through the memory component or one of the disk components.
-The algorithm has greatly reduced disk arm movements compared to a traditional access methods such as B-trees, and will improve costperformance in domains where disk arm costs for inserts with traditional access methods overwhelm storage media costs.
+Different from traditional index structures that apply in-place updates, the LSM-tree first buffers all writes in memory and subsequently flushes them to disk and merges them using sequential I/Os, and will improve cost performance in domains where disk arm costs for inserts with traditional access methods overwhelm storage media costs.

-The LSM-tree approach also generalizes to operations other than insert and delete.
+This design brings a number of advantages, including superior write performance, high space utilization, tunability, and simplification of concurrency control and recovery.
+These advantages have enabled LSM-trees to serve a large variety of workloads.
 However, indexed finds requiring immediate response will lose I/O efficiency in some cases, so the LSM-tree is most useful in applications where index inserts are more common than finds that retrieve the entries.

-## History
+## Basics

 In general, an index structure can choose one of two strategies to handle updates, that is, in-place updates and out-ofplace updates.

-An in-place update structure, such as a $B^+$-tree, directly overwrites old records to store new updates.
+An in-place update structure, such as a B+-tree, directly overwrites old records to store new updates.
 For example in Figure 1a, to update the value associated with key k1 from v1 to v4, the index entry (k1, v1) is directly modified to apply this update.
 These structures are often read-optimized since only the most recent version of each record is stored.
 However, this design sacrifices write performance, as updates incur random I/Os.